Welcome to my website!

 to learn more about my projects.

-I defended my PhD in July 2023 in the
+I defended my PhD in July 2023 in the Department of

-Department of Environmental Science and Engineering
+Environmental Science and Engineering at Caltech.

-I worked with Tapio Schneider
+I worked with Tapio Schneider studying boundary layer

-studying boundary layer clouds and their interactions with greenhouse gases, aerosols, and radiation.
+clouds and their interactions with greenhouse gases,

 I use global climate models, pencil-and-paper theory,